yoo2001818/query-planner/DESIGN.md

 Each index can be scanned and they can be stored as a bitmap to query multiple criterias really fast.
 Query planner should faciliate this.

+However, since bitmap scan requires full scan of each index, it might be undesirable if limit / offset is specified.

 ## Joining
 When joining, cost for fetching each edge, and each table should be calculated and the cost data should be used to calculate final path.